ZJU-FAST-Lab/DPtraj/README.md

 # DPtraj
-A double-Polynomial discreption for trajectory interfaced with learning-based front end.
+A double-polynomial discription for trajectory interfaced with learning-based front end.
 The code will come in early July.